lambdacdm/homepage/README.md

 * **2021 Theorem Proving on Lean** (UoE)

-  In the summer project, I and other participants got proofs of algebraic theorems on Lean, an interactive theorem prover.
+  In the summer project, participants got proofs of algebraic theorems on Lean, an interactive theorem prover.
 What I did was proving the ring version of the Chinese Remainder Theorem on Lean.
 This project combines mathematics, logic, and computer science.

 * **2019 Riemann Surfaces** (SCUT)

-  In the seminar, we read the book *Riemann Surface* by Simon Donaldson and reported what we learnt regularly.
+  In the seminar, we read the book *Riemann Surface* by Simon Donaldson and reported what we learned regularly.
 We gained a basic understanding of Riemann Surfaces, including rudiments of manifolds, algebraic topology, and the uniformization theorem.

 <!-- ## Research Interest